Test ID: HSMWB Hepatosplenomegaly Panel, Blood

 Clinical Reference

-1. DeBarber AE, Luo J, Star-Weinstock M, et al: A blood test for cerebrotendinous xanthomatosis with potential for disease detection in newborns.
-J Lipid Res 2014;55:146-154
+1. DeBarber AE, Luo J, Star-Weinstock M, et al. A blood test for cerebrotendinous xanthomatosis with potential for disease detection in newborns.
+J Lipid Res.
+2014;55:146-154

-Day(s) and Time(s) Performed
+Day(s) Performed

 This test was developed and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
-This test has not been cleared or approved by the U.S. Food and Drug Administration.CPT Code Information
+It has not been cleared or approved by the US Food and Drug Administration.CPT Code Information

 82542